Arthur Schopenhauer: Early work

 He shortened his stay in Italy because of the trouble with Muhl and returned to Dresden.
 Disturbed by the financial risk and the lack of responses to his book he decided to take an academic position since it provided him with both income and an opportunity to promote his views.
 He contacted his friends at universities in Heidelberg, Göttingen and Berlin and found Berlin most attractive.
-He scheduled his lectures to coincide with those of the famous philosopher G. W. F. Hegel, whom Schopenhauer described as a "clumsy charlatan".
+He scheduled his lectures to coincide with those of the famous philosopher Georg Wilhelm Friedrich Hegel, whom Schopenhauer described as a "clumsy charlatan".
 He was especially appalled by Hegel's supposedly poor knowledge of natural sciences and tried to engage him in a quarrel about it already at his test lecture in March 1820.
-Hegel was also facing political suspicions at the time, when many progressive professors were fired, while Schopenhauer carefully mentioned in his application that he had no interest in politics.
+Hegel was also facing political suspicions at the time, when many progressive professors were dismissed following the Carlsbad Decrees, while Schopenhauer carefully mentioned in his application that he had no interest in politics.
 Despite their differences and the arrogant request to schedule lectures at the same time as his own, Hegel still voted to accept Schopenhauer to the university.
 Only five students turned up to Schopenhauer's lectures, and he dropped out of academia.
 A late essay, "On University Philosophy", expressed his resentment towards the work conducted in academies.